cs-ox-wolf3794/cs-ox-wolf3794.github.io/_posts/2016-08-02-outreachy-halftime-ish-update.md

 Aside from the testing side of things, another aspect of the project (which I particularly enjoy) involves improving how the runner relates to the rest of the world.
 For example, improving the [command line interface](https://bugzilla.mozilla.org/show_bug.cgi?id=1237958) to the runner, or making sure the unit tests for the runner are producing [logs](https://bugzilla.mozilla.org/show_bug.cgi?id=1285299) that play nicely with the rest of the Mozilla ecosystem.

-### Writing stuff down

-As you can see, I've also been spending a fair bit of time writing blog [p]({% post_url 2016-05-23-outreachy-what-how-why %})[o]({% post_url 2016-06-03-warming-up-to-mercurial %})[s]({% post_url 2016-06-16-i-want-to-mock-with-you %})[t]({% post_url 2016-06-20-mozilla-london-all-hands-2016 %})[s]({% post_url 2016-07-08-marionette-act-i-automation %}) about what I've been learning and encountering over the course of my internship.
-Hopefully these have been or will be useful to others who might also be wrapping their heads around these things for the first time.
-But regardless, writing them has certainly been useful for me!

 ## What's been fun?